Ad hoc developer environments

 -p (packages) flag to specify that we needed the

 hello dependency.
-Nix found this, downloaded it, and made it available in a shell environment.
+Nix found it, downloaded it, and made it available in a shell environment.

 When are shell environments useful?¶

-Sometimes you’d like to use a tool that you do not have installed.
-You don’t want to bother installing the software, but you want to use it.
+If you’d like to use a tool that you do not have installed.
+You can use the tool without having to install the software.

-Sometimes you’d like to try a tool for a few minutes.
-For example, there’s a new shiny tool for writing presentation slides.
+If you’d like to try a tool for a few minutes.
+For example, there’s a shiny new tool for writing presentation slides.

 Searching package attribute names¶